ivedants/Magic-Media-native-iOS-iPadOS-AR-App/README.md

 On a personal note, I strongly believe that Augmented Reality is going to be a key element of the Digital Information Age very soon.
 This project also aims at delivering an insight into the future of technology and the way we are going to experience the world around us in the coming years.

+**Award**

+This project won the Best Project (Public Choice) Award under the Augmented Reality Projects category at the Festival of Animation - Fall 2020 at The George Washington University, Washington D.C., USA.

 ## For a quick insight of this project, check out this small video: https://youtu.be/hn3tAm9B468

 <p align="center">